SmokinCaterpillar/pypet/doc/source/introduction.rst

 * **Storage** of simulation data, i.e. the *trajectory*, *parameters*, and *results* into **HDF5** files

+* **Dynamic Loading**, load only the data you need at the moment and free it afterwards

 * **Resuming** a crashed simulation (maybe due to power shut down) after the latest completed run